 I reached out to manufacturers, health specialists, and doctors both in Nigeria and abroad before I found the safest company to manufacture cups for my brand.
 I love talking to people about the cups.
-I have gotten 65 people to switch to cups and I am so proud of myself.

 I found out about the cup through Instagram on a page for women’s sexual health.
 I was intrigued so I went to read more about it.

 The first time I tried it, I inserted it properly and it stayed in place.
 It also held my heavy flow.

 I would recommend it because it is reusable, cost-effective and comfortable when you insert it well.
 It does get exhausting fixing and removing it, so I’ll suggest alternating with other period products.